d3/d3-delaunay/README.md

 <a href="#delaunay_voronoi" name="delaunay_voronoi">#</a> <i>delaunay</i>.<b>voronoi</b>([<i>bounds</i>]) [<>](https://github.com/d3/d3-delaunay/blob/master/src/delaunay.js "Source")

 Returns the [Voronoi diagram](#voronoi) for the associated [points](#delaunay_points).
 When rendering, the diagram will be clipped to the specified *bounds* = [*xmin*, *ymin*, *xmax*, *ymax*].
 If *bounds* is not specified, it defaults to [0, 0, 960, 500].
 See [To Infinity and Back Again](https://observablehq.com/@mbostock/to-infinity-and-back-again) for an interactive explanation of Voronoi cell clipping.

+The Voronoi diagram is returned even in degenerate cases where no triangulation exists — namely 0, 1 or 2 points, and collinear points.

 ### Voronoi